The Village (animated short film): Plot

-In a small village, the houses abut each other, forming a ring around the central square.
-The majority of the villagers are cruel and hypocritical: the cleaning woman harvests, but never shares the apples from the tree in the square; the parish priest is an alcoholic and spits on the prisoner; the miser hoards his gold coins; the nosy old woman spies on her neighbours; and a married man berates his wife whenever she prepares meals he hates.
+In a small village, there are a group of houses about each other, forming a ring around the central square.
+The majority of the villagers are cruel and hypocritical: the cleaning woman secretly harvests, but never shares the apples from the tree in the square; the parish priest is an alcoholic and spits on the prisoner; the miser hoards his gold coins; the nosy old woman spies on her neighbours; and a married man berates his wife whenever she prepares meals he hates.

 The only time the mistreated wife is happy is when she is in the company of the gardener, whom she is having an affair with.
 One Sunday afternoon after the Mass, the gardener and his girlfriend are having sex outside the village when the woman's husband decides to rob the miser.
 Using a ladder, the greedy man climbs up into the miser's house, kills him by throwing him out the window, and steals his gold.
-The gardener spots the miser's corpse, but when he climbs up the ladder to investigate, the old woman-mistakenly believing that he had killed the miser-screams for help and the gardener is arrested for the crime.
+The gardener spots the miser's corpse, but when he climbs up the ladder to investigate, the old woman mistakenly believes that he had killed the miser, and screams for help as the gardener is arrested for the crime.

 As the gardener sits in prison, a funeral is held for the miser, with the real murderer filling the grave with soil.
-While the villagers are building the gallows to hang the gardener on, his girlfriend secretly gives him a shovel, which he then uses to dig a tunnel and escape.
+While the villagers are building a gallows to hang the gardener on, his girlfriend secretly gives him a shovel, which he then uses to dig a tunnel and escape.
 However, the prisoner sounds the alarm, and the villagers form an angry mob and look for the gardener, who has climbed up a vine and hidden himself on his girlfriend's roof.
 That night, the murderer confronts the gardener on the rooftop and snatches his glasses, intending to push him off.
 When the woman fails to stop her husband, the gardener saves her and himself by punching the murderer in the head, sending him falling to his death.
-The woman quickly guides her near sighted lover out of the village as a colony of ants strip her dead husband's body down to the bone.

-When the villagers wake up to find the murderer's skeleton clutching the stolen glasses, they believe the gardener to be dead and dismantle the gallows.
+The woman quickly guides her near-sighted lover out of the village as a colony of ants strip her dead husband's body down to the bone.
+The next morning, the villagers wake up to find the murderer's skeleton clutching the stolen glasses.
+Believing that the gardener has died, they sadly dismantle the gallows and reluctantly go back to their hypocritical lives.

-Outside the village, the runaway lovers look at it one last time before leaving to start a new life together.
+Outside the village, the runaway lovers look at the town one last time before leaving to start a new life together.
+The film ends with the ant colony collecting the remains of the husband back to their anthill, with one of them finding the gardener’s glasses.

 Cast

-The cast consisted of three voice actors: Annie Griffin who played the roles of all the female villagers-including the old woman and the adulterous wife-and Dave Western and James Baker who both played the roles of the male villagers such the gardener, the miser, and murderer.
+The cast consisted of three voice actors: Annie Griffin who played the roles of all the female villagers, including the old woman and the adulterous wife, and Dave Western and James Baker who both played the roles of the male villagers such the gardener, the miser, and murderer.